joealden/corum-docs/src/development/2-structure/3-client.md

 ##### `nuxt start`

 This starts the production server.
-Before executing this command, it is important that the site has been build with the `nuxt build` command.
+Before executing this command, it is important that the site has been built with the `nuxt build` command.

 The following happens in production mode: